BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/legendary_legions/rangers_of_mirkwood.md

 ## SPECIAL RULES

 **"Knife Mastery"** - Friendly models may re-roll 1s ToWound when making strikes.
-Additionally, friendly models may use the Shielding special rule even though they are not armed with a shield; however, if they elect to shield, they may not use their Knife Fighters or Blade Mistress special rules.
+Additionally, friendly models may use the Shielding special rule even though they are not armed with a [shield][Shield]; however, if they elect to [shield][Shield], they may not use their Knife Fighters or Blade Mistress special rules.

 **"The Prince of Mirkwood"** - Legolas gains the Knife Fighters special rule when part of this Legendary Legion.